Izk21/UnityProejcts/README.md

-# UnityProejcts
+# UnityProjects
-scripts used in projects in unity
+scripts and templates used in projects in unity